5. Graphs Using a Computer Algebra System

 Open Source Computer Algebra Systems

-For those of you on a tight budget (aren't we all?), here is a list of open source computer algebra systems.
+For those of you on a tight budget (aren't we all?), here's a few open source computer algebra systems.
+Many of them require some programming expertise.

 Graphics Calculators